jship/s3k/GUIDE.md

 The invocations containing `-t` (short for `stack test`) and `-m` (short for `stack bench`) are (mildly) interesting in that `s3k` takes into account whether or not test/bench targets exist in the first place.
-THat is why we don't see the full package suite's packages on those lines.
+That is why we don't see the full package suite on those lines.

 Let's see what happens if we use a couple of these options we've seen, but in one shot: